Shooting Sports Program

 The Department of Wisconsin is conducting the 4th Annual 3-Position Air Rifle “Postal” tournament in the “sporter” category only.
 This match provides youth an opportunity to test their marksmanship ability in competition with other junior competitors throughout the state.
 A Postal Match is a match in which competitors’ fire on their home ranges using targets which have been ordered from Headquarters.

 Entry in either the Individual or Team Postal match is limited to competitors who are active members of a Junior Shooting club (4-H, Boy Scouts. etc.) affiliated with an American Legion Post; or members of a Jr. Shooting Sports program that is run by the Post.
 A representative from a sponsoring Post must be present when the match is fired.

 Participation certificates, Jr. Shooting Sport patches and trophies will be awarded in 3 individual age categories.

-One $1,000 scholarship will be awarded to the highest individual match score in the “sporter” Senior category (15-18 years old).
-There will also be a $750.00 Scholarship to the 2nd highest individual match score and a $250.00 Scholarship to the 3rd highest individual match score.
+Three scholarships in the “sporter” Senior category (15-18 years old) will be awarded as follows: one $1,000 scholarship will be awarded to the highest individual match score; one $750 scholarship to the 2nd highest individual match score and; one $250 scholarship to the 3rd highest individual match score.